iukadike/blog/_posts/2023-09-10-format-string-attack.md

 #### Changing the value to a different value.

-In this sub-task, we need to change the content of the target variable to something else.
-Your task is considered as a success if you can change it to a different value, regardless of what value it may be.
-The address of the target variable can be found from the server printout.
+This task involves changing the content of the target variable to any value different from the original.
+The `%n` format specifier writes the number f characters that have been printed by printf() before its occurrence into an meemory address (This memory address corresponds to the corresponding argument for %n%).

+Since we know that our offset is 64, will need to write our code in such a way that the program will print out characters up to offset 63, then use `%n%` at offset 64 to modify the value stored in the memory address of the target variable we provided as the start of our input.

 ```python
 #!/usr/bin/python3